 The presence of mold in your home can compromise your health as well as the value of your property.
 Thus, if your homeowner’s insurance policy covers repairs for mold damage, you should fight to make sure your claim is fulfilled.

 Should your insurance company act in bad faith and deny or delay your claim, you can take legal action to ensure that you receive the full compensation you deserve for your home repairs.
-Call the Dallas and Houston mold bad faith claims attorneys of Grisham & Kendall, PLLC, today at(713) 999-5085 to learn more about your rights and options in your situation.
+Call the Dallas and Houston toxic mold attorneys of Grisham & Kendall, PLLC, today at(713) 999-5085 to learn more about your rights and options in your situation.